-The success of Egon’s first Stones Throw anthology, 2001’s The Funky 16 Corners, inspired him to found his own label, Now-Again.
+The success of Egon’s first Stones Throw anthology, 2001’s The Funky 16 Corners, inspired him to found Now-Again.
 Now-Again’s original mission was to focus on similar reissues of regional American funk and soul.
 Funk bands such as the L.A.
 Carnival, Ebony Rhythm Band, Kashmere Stage Band and Amnesty have seen their music released on the label.
-But, in recent years, Egon has taken Now-Again on a journey across the world, tracking down artists, brokering licenses and issuing anthologies of what he terms “psych-funk” from countries as varied as India (Atomic Forest) Indonesia (Those Shocking Shaking Days), Zambia (Rikki Ililonga and Musi-O-Tunya, WITCH, etc.) and Iran (Kourosh Yaghmaei).
+But, in recent years, Egon has taken Now-Again on a journey across the world, tracking down artists, brokering licenses, researching and issuing anthologies from the 1970s musical scenes of countries as varied as India (Atomic Forest) Indonesia (Those Shocking Shaking Days), Zambia (Rikki Ililonga and Musi-O-Tunya, WITCH, Ngozi Family, Amanaz etc.), Zimbabwe (Wells Fargo), Ethiopia (Ayalew Mesfin), Nigeria (Wake Up You!), and Iran (Kourosh Yaghmaei).

-Download A Picture In High Res (Taken by Mr. Mass):
+Download The Picture Above, In High Res (Taken by Mr. Mass):